ysyk2021/building-high-performance-teams-in-the-workplace-strategies-for-achieving-results/src/chapter-1-3.md

-# The Challenges and Opportunities of Building and Leading High-Performance Teams

 High-performance teams are essential for achieving results in the workplace.
 In this chapter, we will explore the challenges and opportunities of building and leading high-performance teams.